 The Byzantine Choral Project is a dynamic collaboration between playwright Helen Banner, composer Grace Oberhofer and director Colette Robert to make theater using women’s voices.
-Inspired by the Byzantine Empresses Irene, Maria, Euphrosyne and Theodora they are creating work that showcases the radical power of strong, diverse women+ singing on stage and explores the importance of imagery, representation and iconoclasm in classical and contemporary life.
+Inspired by the Byzantine Empresses Irene, Maria and Euphrosyne they are creating work that showcases the radical power of strong, diverse women+ singing on stage and explores the importance of imagery, representation and iconoclasm in classical and contemporary life.

 ICONS/IDOLS is a tetralogy of choral plays for over a dozen women+ singers.
 Mixing music, movement and text, the four plays recover the secret history of these purple empresses as they ascend in a society with deep animosity towards female rule.
 Deeply committed to religious icons, these powerful empresses sacrifice personal relationships in an attempt to gain enough power to re-introduce them into an empire that fiercely and violently opposes iconography.

 ICONS/IDOLS is a tetralogy of choral plays currently in development that follows the Byzantine Purple Empresses as they establish their rule against the odds in the ninth century Iconoclastic Wars.
 Each play tells a different part of the story of grandmother Irene, rejected wife Maria, and grand-daughter Euphrosyne; catching at questions about gender and political imagery within the giant spectacle of dynastic power-play.

 LOOK ON ME follows Irene's rise from child bride to Empress Regent and her journey from provincial Athens to the palace in Constantinople.
 A twenty women chorus singing a cappella draws us through Irene's survival as a secret young iconophile in an Empire intent on destroying all religious images.
 Deeply committed to religious icons, Irene sacrifices personal relationships in an attempt to gain enough power to re-introduce them into an empire that fiercely and violently opposes iconography.
 Imprisoned in the palace by her much loved husband Leo for bringing an icon into her rooms, Irene endures a separation from her infant son, that sets mother and son up as rivals for power for the rest of their lives.